Chunky Pea and Leek Soup with Poached Eggs

 But first, let’s start off by answering some questions.
 You’re probably wondering what the heck a poached egg is doing in this bowl of soup.
 I totally feel you.
 Hear me out.

 This springtime chunky pea and leek soup was inspired by a handful of meals that I’ve had over the last few weeks.
-Although our real honeymoon isn’t until mid-May, you may have noticed (if you’re following along on Instagram–hi!) that we went away on a mini-moon to a beautiful bed and breakfast in Charlottesville, Virginia immediately following the wedding.
+Although our real honeymoon isn’t until mid-May, you may have noticed that we went away on a mini-moon to a beautiful bed and breakfast in Charlottesville, Virginia immediately following the wedding.

 One of the nights there, we opted to stay in and have the farmhouse four-course dinner.

 As you can probably predict, one of the courses was a chunky pea soup.
 It was done very differently (with a sage gastrique and several other elements), but it definitely inspired me to come home and do something similar for the blog.
-After all, even though this soup is made with frozen peas, it is the perfect soup to reign in spring.
+Even though this soup is made with frozen peas, it is the perfect soup to reign in spring.

 I also loved that it was left a bit chunky, as it made a relatively light soup seem more hearty and gave it great texture.